 Top Five Tips to Prevent Fraud

-details, email or phone number) to organisations or people before
+address, bank details, email or phone number) to organisations or

-2 Many frauds start with an email.
-Remember that banks and
+2. Many frauds start with an email.
+Remember that banks

 click on a link and confirm your bank details.
 Always question

 whether an email could be bogus.

 your card details on and post with your name and address on.

 Identity fraudsters don’t need much information in order to be able